 ISM University of Management and Economics cares about the health and well-being of its community and therefore takes all necessary preventive measures to ensure the safety of employees and students and to reduce the risk of COVID-19 infection.

+The quarantine has been extended until midnight of December 31st.
 Acting responsibly and taking into account the current pandemic situation, the management of ISM University decided that the remaining Bachelor students’ classes of this semester are to continue as online teaching.
 This means that there will be no teaching with physical attendance for students on campus for the rest of the semester.
 It was also decided that Fall semester’s exams session and defense of final Bachelor Theses will be held online.

 Information for students